 Furloughed and prevented from leaving the house, there’s only so many box sets we can consume and Zoom parties we can host.
 In the current circumstances, people have more attention to give and more time on their hands than they know what to do with.
 Enter Joe Wicks and a host of others.

 But aren’t humans fundamentally restless and inquisitive?
 Isn’t that why furloughed employees are reportedly topping up on training and industry knowledge even while they’re not in work.
 Maybe that's unsurprising, as we’re all naturally focused on what will come next for us.
 Whether we’re working from home or are on hiatus, we still want and need to think about our professional lives.

 Customers, potential customers and prospects are still out there

 Your customers, potential customers and prospects, are all still out there, and they are likely still considering their next steps and the problems they need to solve for now and in the future.
 This includes the products and services they’ll need and the partners they may want to work with to deliver them.

 And for those who remain in work there are very real problems that they may need help with right now and probably fewer internal resources to rely on.
 Your advice, your insight and your support still matter, and remain a commodity to be exchanged in the digital marketplace.

 As HubSpot point out this is a moment to focus on 'education, not promotion'.
-And perhaps, if you pitch your approach right, this is the moment you could win customers for life, as you market your expertise as an expert and partner, rather than simply a vendor of services.
+And perhaps, if you pitch your approach right, this is the moment you could win customers for life, as you market your expertise as partner, rather than simply a vendor of services.